aguilaair/updat/README.md

 ### Advanced Usage
-If you need to send additional HTTP headers when downloading a release asset, you may define your headers by setting the `downloadReleaseHeaders` property of `UpdatGlobalOptions`.
+If you need to send additional HTTP headers when downloading a release asset, you may define your headers by setting the `downloadReleaseHeaders` property of `UpdatGlobalOptions`, you should probably do this in the main function of your code.
 ```dart
 UpdatGlobalOptions.downloadReleaseHeaders = {
   "Authorization": "Bearer gh_pat_1234567889abcdefghijklm",